• Art Magazine

 Technology behind the lens: Cam Cars and Techno

-Electric camera vehicle used
+Deployed electric camera vehicle

 SuperTechno 30: The telescopic crane

-Low loader for moving driving shots
+Low loader for moving shots

-Special buildings for tailor-made needs
+Special constructions for tailor-made needs

-MAGAMO vehicles (makeup, wardrobe and mobile offices) are the flexible solutions for every film set.
+MAGAMO vehicles (make-up, wardrobe and mobile offices) are the flexible solutions for every film set.

 Truss rig and static solutions